 However, comments are a great way to engage and connect with your prospects.
 Learn how to spot spam comments and eliminate them.

 On social media profiles, it’s usually not going to harm SEO, but on your website, it can if you allow links from these bots.
-But of course, handy services like Sofiaseo.com could help out in this.
+But of course, handy services like Sofiaseo.com could help out with this.
 Just watch out, there are usually tons of spammy links in these.

 3. With Fake Followers, Your Content Won’t Reach the Right Audience